LaunchCodeEducation/lchs/src/chapters/sessions/try-it-sessions.rst

       :alt: A list with items appears below the Grocery List heading.

 Notice that the ``render_template`` function does NOT include any variables.
-Since the session data is stored on your device, it is accessible by ``main.py`` and ``index.html``.
+Since the session data is stored on your device, it is accessible by both ``main.py`` and ``index.html``.

 .. admonition:: Tip